Sarhan41/Pleasure/README.md

 ## Live Demo

-Explore the Pleasure Website live at the following link: [Navrang Restaurant Website Live Demo](https://pleasurefive.vercel.app/)
+Explore the Pleasure Website live at the following link: [Pleasure Website Live Demo](https://pleasurefive.vercel.app/)

 Feel free to navigate through the website and provide any feedback or suggestions!
 Soon Owner gonna buy domain and website will get domain, till then it's on vercel.